Let’s discuss the value of clearly delineating the mental model that is your design system, its artifacts, and the tools that implement it.

-Your role is understand business processes and develop workflows that meet various business objects, more so than worry about the design system, where is documented, or what artifacts are to be used — they are provided by the vendor.
+Your role is to understand business processes and develop workflows that meet various business objects, more so than worrying about the design system, where is documented, or what artifacts are to be used — they are provided by the vendor.
 In this case, three of four layers are being handled elsewhere.

 You can add value at the implementation layer which will help them accomplish their goals at present, or in the future, since these business processes exist independently of any design system.

 You have been awarded a project on the basis of the usability and appeal of a piece of software you have developed that will operate as a UI library.
 Your client has not settled on what design system to use, nor even what the final implementation will yield.

 You and the client are both sure of the value you can add by providing a UI library with reusable components that can be leveraged by their implementation team.
 Since all four layers are decoupled and separate, you are confident that your UI library will help them improve their UX design and implementation process.